goldbergyoni/nodebestpractices/README.md

 **TL;DR:** use `CMD ['node','server.js']` to start your app.
 This prevents problems with child-process, signal handling and avoid creating unnecessary processes.

-**Otherwise:** You'll have hard shutdowns, possibly losing current requests and/or data
+**Otherwise:** When no signals are passed in you'll have hard shutdowns, possibly losing current requests and/or data

 [**Read More: Bootstrap container using node command, avoid npm start**](/sections/docker/bootstrap-using-node.md)